jusoftdev/DevBot/README.md

 # DevBot
-A documentation library discord bot for coding languages
+A documentation library discord bot for programming languages